The green roof of Europe

 Today, these mountain ranges appear at first glance to be rather modest forest mountains, but they have it all.
 Two national parks and numerous nature reserves were created in the former no man's land between West and East.
 The militarized and depopulated area became an unexpected retreat for nature: we find three different species of eagles, ponds full of blue frogs, untouched moors and swamps, mountain streams and meandering rivers, almost endless forests with primeval forest relics, secret forest dwellers such as black stork, wood grouse, lynx and Moose.

 Little has remained of the primeval mountains between the Danube and the Vltava since ancient times.
 Over millions of years it was removed to the dimensions of a low mountain range, but unique formations of gneiss and granite still bear witness to the drama of the earth's history.

 In the multivision, the strange appearance, the wild core of this low mountain range, which appears so harmless to the outside, is made visible: here there is still the harsh winter on mountains, in which the proverbial Bohemian wind lives, and the blooming spring with its sparkling macro world of Insects, spiders and snakes, the mysterious life of the “night walkers”, the return of the large animals that crossed the border of death as border crossers.

 We experience an archaic landscape full of poetic moods, in which the relics of a painful story only survived as silent witnesses.

-Like no other photographer, Berndt Fischer captured life on the Green Roof in sensitive images and interwoven it with music.
-In his live commentary, he reports in an exciting and humorous way from past and present, from over here and over there and from the countless encounters with the animal protagonists.
+Like hardly any other photographer, Berndt Fischer captured life on the green roof in sensitive pictures and interwoven it with music.
+In his live commentary, he reports in an exciting and humorous way about the past and present, from here and there and about the countless encounters with the animal protagonists.